 Do you want to lower your water bill but don’t know how to do it?
-The Water Conservation staff is available to help you review your water use patterns and efficiency and offer tips on ways you can reduce Your water consumption.
+We can help you review your water use patterns and efficiency to reduce Your water consumption.
 This program is offered free-of-charge to Prescott water customers.

-Receive a personalized water use history report via mail or email free of charge to Prescott water customers.
+Receive a personalized water use health check free of charge to Prescott water customers.

 Residential- Quick & Easy Water Savings